Best Time to Replace Windows in Your Home

 Although it’s advisable to install windows when the temperatures are most amenable, there are some advantages to an off-season installation.

 If cost is a concern, some professionals believe that windows are at their cheapest during August.
 It makes sense, too.
 Families are too busy with vacations and back-to-school plans to schedule renovations around this time.
-Meanwhile, you’ll be all ready when the temperature drops and energy-efficient windows become more of a concern.
+Meanwhile, you’ll be all ready when the temperature drops and more energy-efficient windows become more of a concern.
 So it’s not all bad news if you must replace in inclement weather.

 Preparing for Window Installation